Distinguished Professor of Hispanic Studies

 Licenciatura, Universidad de Santiago de Compostela, 1991

-As a professor of Hispanic Studies, Pepa teaches courses on Spanish language and culture, and Latin American and U.S. Latino literature.
+As a professor of Hispanic Studies, Pepa teaches Spanish language and culture, and Latin American and U.S. Latina/o literature.

-Her research interests include recent fiction by women writers of the Caribbean basin –particularly form the Spanish-speaking countries, narratives of the migration experience, and the socio-cultural exchange between Cuba and Spain in the late 19th century.
+Her research interests include fiction by women writers of the Caribbean, narratives of the migration experience, and the work of Gabriel García Márquez, particularly his novel One Hundred Years of Solitude